preespp/ITBench-Scenarios/sre/docs/AnsibleJumpstart.md

 Similarly, documents *should* end `___`, although we often forget to do that.
 If you leave it out, I don't think anything breaks, but it's simple enough to do, so please just include it.

-After that are a few global values as defined in [the CONTRIBUTING guide](CONTRIBUTING.md) formatted in standard [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
+After that are a few global values as defined in the [CONTRIBUTING guide](../../CONTRIBUTING.md) formatted in standard [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).

 The documentation block has a name that will be referenced in the `tasks/main.yaml` block described below.
-Its contents must match the [incidents_schema.yaml](../roles/documentation/defaults/main/incidents_schema.yaml) [JSON schema](https://json-schema.org/overview/what-is-jsonschema).
+Its contents must match the [incidents_schema.yaml](../roles/incidents/files/specs) [JSON schema](https://json-schema.org/overview/what-is-jsonschema).
 Note that JSON maps one-to-one with YAML (pretty much), which is why a JSON schema can specify the contents of the documentation block in this YAML file.

 ## `tasks/main.yaml` file

 This is the part of the incident definition that actually effects change to the running scenario.
-By way of example, let's consider [incident_1]()
+By way of example, let's consider incident_1.

-In the example of [incident_1](../roles/incident_1/tasks/main.yaml) The first block looks like this:
+In the example of incident_1.
+The first block looks like this:

 <img src="incident_1_tasks_21feb2025.png" />